-Any property that is used for commercial purposes may need to be rated for Non-Domestic Rates purposes, depending on the exact nature of its usage.
+Any property that is used for commercial purposes may need to be rated for non-domestic rates (also known as business rates), depending on the exact nature of its usage.

 The way holiday lets are rated will be changing from 1 April 2023.

 If a property is in England and available to let for short periods for at least 140 days per year, it will be rated as a self-catering property and valued for non-domestic rates .